js2264/RegAtlas/dashboard.Ahringer/releases/logs.md

 ## [0.5.2] - 2020-02-11
 - added clickable links to each vignette in home page
+- added support for SSL in the genome browser tab

 ## [0.5.1] - 2020-02-10
 - Added home tab